-- Frank Esser became a director on 11 February 2020. - He is the former Chairman and CEO of SFR, the leading private French Telecom Operator.
+- Frank Esser became a director on 11 February 2020.
+He was elected as Chair of the Board for the first time on 2 April 2020. - He is the former Chair and CEO of SFR, the leading private French Telecom Operator.
 In this function he also served as Board Member of Vivendi Group.
 Prior to joining SFR, Mr Esser held several managerial positions with Mannesmann group.
-He also serves as Vice Chair of Swisscom. - He was re-elected as Chairman of the Board on 1 April 2021.
-He is the Chairperson of the Strategic Committee and a member of the Nomination Committee and of the Remuneration Committee of SES. - Mr Esser holds a PhD in Managerial Economics and an MS in Economics both from the University of Cologne. - Mr Esser is a German national.
+He also serves as Vice-Chair of Swisscom. - He is a member of the Nomination Committee and of the Remuneration Committee of SES. - Mr Esser holds a PhD in Managerial Economics and an MS in Economics both from the University of Cologne. - Mr Esser is a German national.
 He is an independent director.